How to Build a Complete Home Office Set on a Tight Budget

 1. Create Your Own Office Space

 Find a space dedicated to a home office area for maximum efficiency at work.
 You can create a small and cozy home office out of whatever space you have available, whether it’s a large stairwell, a small closet, a spare room, or an unused corner of the living room.
+If you find you need more space, consider a home extension to provide a dedicated area for your work, offering both comfort and functionality without compromising your existing living space.

 1. Create a Fixed Budget

 When setting up your home office, it’s easy to overspend due to the current high cost of living.
-Before shopping for office furniture and supplies, check your budget to see if you have any money set aside for an office.
+Before shopping for the office furniture and supplies, check your budget to see if you have any money set aside for an office.

 You can also pay for your new office set-up with money saved in a household expenses account or a savings account set up for planned purchases.
 Since you’re now working from home, you can redirect the money you’d typically spend on transportation and meals out to home office expenses.